yycorcino/distributed-system-for-movie-recommendations/README.md

-# Dragonfly
+## Distributed System For Movie Recommendations

-Developed by: Team (Name 1, Name 2, Name 3)
+Developed by: Sebastian Corcino and Gaozong Lo